co-bri/book2/learning/week7/netapp.md

 He shared a data problem for our class to help solve.

-# I did not do the report since I brought in the data for the class
+# This is Brian McKean's page: I did not do the report since I brought in the data for the class

 # Tool
 Tableau